MaciejGrudziaz/arena/README.txt

   ~ 				- toggle the ingame console on/off

 CONSOLE COMMANDS:
-  show.fps=1/0 			- show/hide current FPS value
+  show.fps=1/0 			- show/hide FPS value
-  show.input.time=1/0 		- show/hide current time of execution of the input module [in microseconds] show.physics.time=1/0		- show/hide current time of execution of the physics module [in microseconds] show.graphics.time=1/0	- show/hide current time of execution of the graphics module [in microseconds] show.colbox=1/0		- show/hide hit boxes ['collision boxes'] of all ingame characters show.timer=1/0		- start and show/stop and hide an ingame timer
+  show.input.time=1/0 		- show/hide time of execution of the input module [in microseconds] show.physics.time=1/0		- show/hide time of execution of the physics module [in microseconds] show.graphics.time=1/0	- show/hide time of execution of the graphics module [in microseconds] show.colbox=1/0		- show/hide hit boxes ['collision boxes'] of all ingame characters show.timer=1/0		- start and show/stop and hide an ingame timer